derivia/study-notes/notes/PERSONAL-NOTES.md

     - A common use of a PID is a sigkill, which is an signal used in unix-like systems to terminate a process.
 - An unique process only sees itself on the system, it sees a virtual memory that the system allocates to it in order to prevent different processes from interfering with the memory of other processes, achieving a degree of stability.
     - So two programs that allocate memory and prints the allocated memory address can have the same output, but in fact they have different memory addresses, the program is just printing what he sees, the virtual memory address from a bigger virtual memory that the system gave, from a bigger physical memory.
+- Inter-process Communication (IPC)
+    - Mechanisms which allows data exchanges between threads of one or different processes.
+- Syscalls
+    - Low-level interfaces provided by an operating system for accessing its services.
+They allow programs to interact with the underlying hardware resources, such as file systems, input/output operations, process management, etc. Syscalls are generally implemented through specific function invocations from the user space to the kernel space, and they provide a standardized way for programs to request system resources and services.

 ## Networking